rastersoft/autovala/wiki/autovala-tricks.7.md

 ## Using Valama

 Autovala can export a project to a Valama project, allowing to use this great editor.
-Unfortunately, the integration is still quite poor.
-Currently, the workflow is:

-  * Refresh your Autovala project with *autovala refresh* and export the project with *autovala valama*.
-This will generate a Valama project with the same packages and sources than the Autovala project
-  * Open that project and work
-  * Every time you do a change that modifies the package list (like adding or removing a Using), or add or delete a source file, you need to refresh the Autovala project.
-If you want to get the changes in the package list reflected in Valama, you must export the project again and reload it

-I hope to have a much better integration in a near future.
+It is a good idea to refresh the data in the Autovala project using *autovala refresh* before exporting it with *autovala valama*.

+When the Autovala project contains several binaries, it will generate one Valama project for each one.
+Also, if one binary depends of another one, both will be added in the same Valama project.
+This allows to better edit both.
+An example is Autovala itself: it is a main library, *autovalaLib*, used by the main executable, *autovala*, and another library, *autovalaPlugin*.

+Remember that, currently, this support is extremely limited.
+This means that you must update your Autovala project with *autovala update* manually from command line, and sometimes you will have to use again *autovala valama* and open again the Valama project to reflect some changes in the editor.
+I hope to add, in a near future, more support.

 ## Using SVG icons for several sizes of the same icon